raghem/predicting-luxury-homes-ml/README.md

 in luxury home classification, providing a strong baseline for predictive real estate analytics.

+Random Forest was selected as the final model due to stronger predictive performance compared to Logistic Regression.

 ## Tech Stack
 Python, Pandas, NumPy, Scikit-learn, Matplotlib